Gum Disease & Treatment in Waukesha WI

 When it comes to gum disease, it’s essential that you take good care of your mouth, and make sure a professional regularly examines you.
 That way, early gum disease can be treated before it becomes serious, and serious gum disease can be addressed before you lose teeth.

-Though often neglected or forgotten, the gums—and even saliva—play a vital role in the healthy state of your mouth.
+Though often neglected or forgotten, the gums - and even saliva - play a vital role in the healthy state of your mouth.
 Teeth aren’t floating in the air; they are anchored in the jaw through the gums, which firmly hold them in place.
 Without the gums protecting both the teeth and the jaw, infections and other ailments have a much higher chance of taking hold.

-That’s why if you should contract a gum disease, you should get this treated as quickly as possible.
+That’s why if you should contract gum disease, you should get this treated as quickly as possible.

-Gum disease has numerous causes, but it usually occurs when an infection is given the opportunity to take hold in the gums.
+Gum disease has numerous causes, but it usually occurs when an infection is given the opportunity to take hold of the gums.
 The mildest form of gum disease is known as gingivitis.
 This results in inflammation of the gums, making them easier to become damaged or to bleed.

 Many different factors can lead to gum disease.
 These include regular breathing, which constantly brings in bacteria and is hard on the gums.
 Smoking is another culprit, as it inhibits the gum’s ability to heal and misaligned teeth can distort the shape of the gums and allow bacteria easier opportunities to get inside.
-Even hormonal changes during puberty, pregnancy and menopause can affect the health of gums and make them more susceptible to gingivitis.
+Even hormonal changes during puberty, pregnancy, and menopause can affect the health of gums and make them more susceptible to gingivitis.